 1. Take a Deep Breath

 First things first.
 When you feel your baby is crying and you are starting to feel overwhelmed and have heightened emotions, take a deep breath.
 The adrenaline will be rushing through your body, signalling to your brain that you need to get into your fight or flight response.
 So before we can do anything else, we need to calm this response down.

 Close your eyes.
 Imagine you are sitting on a beach somewhere (or wherever your favourite spot is) and take some deep breaths.
 Breathe in and out, in and out.
 Calm your nervous system down so you can think clearly.

 Sometimes in order to calm yourself down, you need to take space from your baby.
-Sometimes deep breathing on its own while you are still holding your crying baby doesn’t work.
-This is when I encourage moms to make sure the babies needs are met.
+Sometimes deep breathing on its own, while you are still holding your crying baby, doesn’t work.
+This is when I encourage moms to make sure the baby’s needs are met.
 Is your baby in a safe place?
 Is your baby fed?
 Is your baby changed?
 If the answers to all these questions are yes, sometimes it is ok to take a break.

 In addition to this, if you find that you are a mom who is very sensitive to lights and noises, build in these sensory breaks into your day even when your baby isn’t crying!
 These moments of peace and a break from noise and stimulation will help you feel calm in the moments when your baby is crying.

 It is SO MUCH HARDER to deal with crying when you are running on empty.
 If you find that you are constantly being triggered by your baby’s crying, it is important to check in on your own NESTS.

 - Nutrition: Are you eating during the day?
 Are you getting in at least one meal that has some veggies or fruits in it?

 - Exercise: Are you getting physical activity in your day?
 There is a lot of literature to support the connection between exercise and mental well-being.